shackleb0lt/Road_Dispatcher/README.md

 It is possible that no such path from the vehicle to the emergency location exists, in which case a message to that effect will be printed.

 The boosted folder requires boost library to run, some warnings are yet to be resolved.

+Read the pdf for details and input format.